Immain/PDS-Spotify-May2022/README.md

 # Spotify 2.0 Hobby Build using Next.js, Tailwind CSS, ReCoil, React, NextAuth, Middleware, & The Spotify API

 A spotify 2.0 hobby build I did for fun to challenge myself and test my skills.
+This project is a work in progress and is not the complete version, some functions may not work.
 ##
 **Demo:** https://app.pandashangout.com/